 And he is still going.
 A lifelong scholar of capital punishment in the U.S., he had the largest private collection on that subject in the country.
 He recently donated the entire collection — 147 boxes — to the University of Albany’s National Death Penalty Archive, which describes it as “a wide range of materials on the death penalty documenting its history, efforts to abolish or reinstate the practice, its psychological impact, compatibility on religious, moral, or ethical grounds, and its operation.”

-His book, Fighting the Death Penalty, was named the American Library Association’s Outstanding Academic Title in January, which is awarded annually to books for their “excellence in scholarship and presentation, the significance of their contribution to the field, and their value as important — and often first — treatment of their subject.”
+His book, Fighting the Death Penalty, was named one of the American Library Association’s Outstanding Academic Titles in January, which is awarded annually to books for their “excellence in scholarship and presentation, the significance of their contribution to the field, and their value as important — and often first — treatment of their subject.”

 Wanger has been co-chair of the Michigan Committee Against Capital Punishment (which he co-founded) since 1972, an organization he says functions mainly as a resource right now.
 “Our campaign here is reactive.
 We produce information as we go along, but don’t really go in with a full-court press except when there’s a threat and the other side looks they’re going to step up their efforts [to bring back the death penalty],” Wanger says.